How to Get Rid of Hip Dips

 Hip dips, also known as hip valleys or violin hips, are indentations where the skin attaches to the thigh bone, causing an inner curve on each side.
 Their visibility varies from person to person, influenced by bone structure and fat distribution.
 These factors explain the diversity of hip dip appearance among different individuals, including the above celebrities.

-Hip dips are a natural feature of many body shapes and are only to be considered a flaw if the individual would prefer a different silhouette.
+Hip dips are a natural feature of many body shapes and are only considered a flaw if the individual would prefer a different silhouette.
 Like hairstyles or lip shapes, there are fans of the hip dip, while others would rather minimize their appearance.

 In short, it’s a matter of taste, and something we can cater to in a range of ways.